 Emerging markets (EM) have been growing rapidly in recent years.
-In fact they now represent nearly 60 percent of global growth and more than 50 percent of global GDP.
-Once dominated by agriculture and cheap manufacturing, EM countries are today home to some of the world’s fastest growing economies and most innovative companies.
+In fact, they now contribute over 50% of global growth and are expected to contribute over 60% by 2022.1 Once dominated by agriculture and heap manufacturing, EM countries are today home to some of the world’s fastest-growing economies and most innovative companies.

 What is an emerging market?

 An emerging market economy is simply one transitioning from low-to-middle income to high income.
 However, unlike a frontier economy, an emerging market economy already shares some of the characteristics of a developed market.
 This includes a functioning stock exchange where shares can be easily traded, access to debt and some form of predictable government regulation – all of which help smooth its path to development.

 EM economies include growing powerhouses such as India, Indonesia, Brazil and China, as well as smaller, more nimble economies like Morocco, the Philippines and Thailand.

 While COVID-19 has taken a toll on markets globally, emerging markets growth is expected to be stronger than developed markets in 2021 – but selectivity is more important than ever.

 As more of these young populations find meaningful work, they also tend to have more disposable income, giving rise to a new middle class in emerging market economies.
 Between 2009 and 2030, China alone is expected to add 850 million people to its middle class, taking it from 12% to 73% of its population.3 With this increased affluence comes more consumption – not just of consumer goods such as cars, technology and electrical goods, but of more sophisticated products and services.
 China’s healthcare industry, for example, grew four-fold between 2006 and 2016.4